bosth/bosth.github.io/content/pages/leaving-earth/index.md

 It also can make use of aerobraking, slingshot maneuvers and Proton rockets from the expansions.
 It doesn't support the reusable shuttles, however, and it won't increase or decrease the difficulty of maneuvers to change travel times.
 The biggest missing feature, however, is probably not being able to plan return missions (e.g. going to the Moon and back again).

+[^expended]: When a rocket is expended, its card is discarded and it is no longer part of the spacecraft.
 [^years]: Leaving Earth players will note that some maneuvers take a minimum amount of time even with rockets, but I am ignoring that for the moment.